-While Knot Standard has already earned a solid reputation as an online custom tailor, the company is building out a network of premium in-person showrooms around the United States.
+While Knot Standard has already earned a solid reputation as a leading stylish online custom tailor, the company is building out a network of premium in-person showrooms around the United States.
 These showrooms, including one in the U Street corridor in Washington, DC, offer an expanded range of men’s suiting options, where staff excel at making you feel comfortable while still helping you branch out.
 Read on to find out why we think their showrooms provide the quintessential tailoring experience for the digital age.

 Showroom versus online